aybuke-senel/iot-motion-data-analytics/README.md

 # IoT Motion Data Analytics

 ## Project Overview

 This project analyzes motion sensor data collected from a wearable device using accelerometer and gyroscope signals.
-The goal is to explore how motion patterns differ between walking and running activities using SQL-based data analysis.
+The goal is to explore how motion patterns differ between walking and running activities using SQL-based analysis and Python-based Exploratory Data Analysis (EDA).

+This project follows an end-to-end analytics workflow:

+SQL → Python EDA → Feature Engineering → Machine Learning → Dashboarding

 ---